discourse/discourse/README.md

 If you're not here to hack on the open source code, but rather looking to set up a Discourse forum in a production environment, see our [**Discourse Install Guide**](/docs/INSTALL-ubuntu.md).
 Be warned, however, that Discourse is still very much beta, and you will probably need a background as a developer or system administrator to set it up successfully.

 ## Deploying with Cloud 66
-Deploying and maintaining a Gitlab setup through Cloud 66 is extremely easy.
+Deploying and maintaining a Discourse setup through Cloud 66 is extremely easy.
 Click the badge and follow the instructions below to deploy!

 #### Deploying on Cloud 66